FAQ sponsor licence UK immigration

 • If you apply to add a Worker licence to an existing Temporary Worker licence, there is no fee.

-• If you apply to add a Worker licence to an existing Temporary Worker licence, you will have to pay £940
+• If you apply to add a Worker licence to an existing Temporary Worker licence, you will have to pay £940.

-• If you apply to add Temporary Worker licence to an existing Worker licence, there is no fee.
+• If you apply to add a Temporary Worker licence to an existing Worker licence, there is no fee.

-5. What is the Register of licensed sponsors: Workers?
+5. What is the Register of Licensed Sponsors: Workers?

 When your Licence is approved your name will appear in the list as an approved Sponsor.